Mark McGrath, IS Director Ascent

 Using RFgen, developers directly embed the ERP system's business rules as objects in the RFgen application.
 The ERP system interacts directly with the embedded business objects eliminating the need for additional logic on the ERP system itself.
 A collection of pre-written JD Edwards open source transaction sets further simplify development and deployment providing developers a starting point for data collection functions.
-Further, RFgen supports the ever-present Microsoft Visual Basic programming language.
-"VB developers are very abundant," McGrath said.
-"We don't do a lot of Microsoft programming now, but in the future, we can take advantage of the VB support and provide our own internal development."
+"Developers are very abundant," McGrath said.
+"We don't do a lot of specialized programming now, but in the future, we can take advantage of RFgen for our own internal development."

 RFgen supports 24/7 data collection operation.
 If the system goes down, local validation tables and RFgen’s transaction management server, allow users to continue working by validating and queuing transactions for batch processing on the ERP system when it comes back online.

 For the implementation, McGrath relied on RFgen developers to provide the programming manpower.
 RFgen offers professional services for a service fee as a standard offering with the software.
 The client specifies the processes needed then the engineers supply the code.
 Engineers can dial into the client development environment, update code and trigger testing as needed.

 Because half the implementation schedule was used to find a vendor, the RFgen software developers only actually had a month to get the job done.
 "We were scheduled to go online on a Monday and after several rounds of testing the final code came to us Saturday, two days prior.
 We made our deadline.
 RFgen developers worked nights and on the weekend to insure that we did," McGrath said.